128technology/docs/docs/upgrade_ibu_conductor.md

 * If an HA pair is discovered to have a mismatched software state (image-based and package-based) an Alarm is reported.
 The software state must be the same for both nodes.
 * Failure of a router to complete the conversion generates a user visible event and records the reasons for the failure on the conductor.
 * Router conversion success generates an event recording the transition on the router.
-* The image-based and package-based status is visible in the `asset-status` in the GUI, and in the PCLI using `show assets`.
+* The image-based and package-based status is visible in the PCLI using `show assets`.

 #### Plugin Support